fastly/fanout-compute-js-demo/README.md

 ```

 The `POST /api/websocket` route is central, as it handles all WebSocket activity.
 It's important to note that this route is called
-once for every activity that comes in over that WebSocket over its lifetime between a single browser window and Fastly,
+once for every activity that comes in over that WebSocket over its lifetime between a single visitor and Fastly, including
-including connecting and disconnecting, as well as the individual messages sent from the client.
+connecting and disconnecting, as well as the individual messages sent from the visitor.
 In this app, this route
 handler handles a new connection by registering it with a channel name, and then iterating any incoming WebSocket messages
 to individually process them.
 Some of this processing will, in turn, result in a need to broadcast messages to all connected
 clients.
 For this purpose, it uses the underlying GRIP mechanism to post a message, tagged with the channel name, to a
-publishing endpoint (identified by a GRIP_URL).
+publishing endpoint (identified by a `GRIP_URL`).

 ```mermaid
 flowchart TD